NORDIC STOCKS - Factors to watch on Aug 1

 ** For the latest news on Nordic stock price moves double click on

-Additional reporting by Copenhagen, Oslo and Stockholm newsrooms $1 = 0.7531 euros $1 = 5.6145 Danish crowns Reporting by Helsinki Newsroom
+Additional reporting by Copenhagen, Oslo and Stockholm newsrooms $1 = 0.7531 euros Reporting by Helsinki Newsroom